 Learning through Radio, Learning for Life!

-RadioActive101 is a highly innovative educational intervention that is being implemented across Europe.
-It uses primarily internet radio and also social media to promote inclusion, informal learning, employability and active citizenship in an original and exciting way!
+RadioActive101 is a highly innovative educational intervention that was implemented in the UK in 2012 and is still active across Europe.
+It uses primarily internet radio and social media to promote inclusion, informal learning, employability and active citizenship in an original and exciting way.

-This project has been funded with support from the European Commission.
-This publication reflects the views only of the author, and the Commission cannot be held responsible for any use which may be made of the information herein.
+This project has been funded with support from the European Commission and the Nominet Trust.
+This publication reflects the views only of the author, and the Commission/Trust cannot be held responsible for any use which may be made of the information herein.

 As we move into spring RadioActive101 has now established FOUR new exciting collaborations here in the UK.

 RadioActive101+ is our new specialist intervention working closely alongside Child and Adolescent Mental Health Services (CAMHS) as part of its Regulate programme.
 We aim to help young people to think, challenge and better manage their behaviour and emotions through mindfulness and making radio programmes with RadioActive101.
 Our work with young people (aged 11-16) and the CAMHS team in Tower Hamlets has been carefully planned and will complement RadioActive101’s objective of embracing psychoeducation.